 Aerobic treatment is typical and won’t polish industrial wastewater pre-treated by anaerobic processes.
 This process ensures the wastewater is fully degraded and may be safely discharged following strict environmental regulations.

 Aerobic treatment processes are suitable for a variety of industries like food & beverage, chemical, and municipal.
 Aerobic treatment of sewage water is a stable, simple, and efficient process that produces high-quality secondary effluent.
 The resulting sludge is odor-free and may be sold as excellent agricultural fertilizer.

 3. Anaerobic Wastewater Treatment

-Anaerobic wastewater treatment is an organic process where micro-organisms break down organic contaminants within the absence of oxygen.
+Anaerobic wastewater treatment is an organic process where microorganisms break down organic contaminants in the absence of oxygen.
 During a basic anaerobic treatment cycle, wastewater enters a bioreactor receptacle.

 The bio-reactor contains a thick, semi-solid substance referred to as sludge, which is comprised of anaerobic bacteria and other microorganisms.
 These anaerobic microorganisms, or “anaerobes,” digest the biodegradable matter present within the wastewater, leading to an effluent with lower biological oxygen demand (BOD), chemical oxygen demand (COD), and/or total suspended solids (TSS), also as biogas byproducts.